 The Nameless One from Planescape: Torment might qualify, with some of The Atoner thrown in.
 Apparently, he did something that was so bad in his first life, that he thought he'd be damned even if he did nothing but good for the rest of his life, and thus sought immortality in order to have more time to atone.

-Big Boss of Metal Gear was originally a quirky, cheerful, affectionate, paternal sort of man, who ends up going through a major Break the Cutie routine in Snake Eater, Portable Ops, and Peace Walker.
+Big Boss of Metal Gear was originally a quirky, cheerful, affectionate, paternal sort of man (though he still was a supreme Badass not to be trifled with), who ends up going through a major Break the Badass routine in Snake Eater, Portable Ops, Peace Walker, Ground Zeroes and The Phantom Pain.
 He then ends up creating The Patriots with other "fallen heroes", Major Zero, Sigint (a.k.a.
-DARPA Chief, Donald Anderson), and Para-Medic (aka Dr. Clark, the head of the Les Enfants Terribles project and the one who turned Grey Fox into the Cyborg Ninja), along with Ocelot and EVA and creating Outer Heaven and Zanzibarland to plunge the world into eternal war before meeting his end at the hands of his "son", Solid Snake, which was prophesized by The Sorrow and Elisa.
+DARPA Chief, Donald Anderson), and Para-Medic (aka Dr. Clark, the head of the Les Enfants Terribles project and the one who turned Grey Fox into the Cyborg Ninja), as well as with Ocelot and EVA and creating Outer Heaven and Zanzibarland to plunge the world into eternal war and seek revenge against those that crushed his dreams and ruined his life, before meeting his end at the hands of his "son"/clone, Solid Snake, which was prophesized by The Sorrow, Elisa and hinted at by Paz.

 Anti-Villain: The kind of 'peace' that his enemies sought was one ruled by a global totalitarian shadow state, and the eternal war that he sought was the opposite of their attempts to control and regulate the dangers of individual human will.
 Big Boss may have become a threat to world peace and security, but both were inextricably tied to imposed obedience, which is ultimately slavery.